desi-ivanova/starter-academic/content/home/talks.md

 active: true

 # Order that this section appears on the page.
-weight: 60
+weight: 20

-title: 'Upcoming Talks'
+title: 'Upcoming Talks & Events'
 subtitle:

 content: